microsoft/vscode-docs/docs/containers/app-service.md

 ![Deploy to ACI menu item](images/app-service/deploy-aci-menu.png)

-Choose **Create new ACI Context** to create a new Azure Container Instances context, give it a name, and then choose the resource group.
+Choose an existing context, or use **Create new ACI Context**, and then choose the resource group.
 The instance is set up and started in Azure.

 The context you created is added to the **Contexts** pane in the Docker view.
-When you choose the active context, it affects the images shown in the **Containers** pane as well as the context used in the terminal.
+When you change the active context, it affects the images shown in the **Containers** pane as well as the context used in the terminal.

 ![ACI in contexts pane](images/app-service/deploy-aci-contexts.png)

- When the image finishes the start-up process and becomes available, and you choose the context, an entry for the image appears in the **Containers** pane.
+ When the image finishes the start-up process and becomes available, an entry for the image appears in the **Containers** pane.
 You can then manage the container instance by right-clicking on the entry.
 To monitor the logs, choose **View Logs**.

+![Manage images in the Containers pane](images/app-service/deploy-aci-containers-pane.png)

+If it's a web app, you can use **Open in Browser** to navigate to the app's homepage.
 When you're done with the instance, right-click the instance name, and choose **Remove**.

-![Manage images in the Containers pane](images/app-service/deploy-aci-containers-pane.png)

 ## Next steps